What is a Sattvic Diet?

 3. Helps with Weight Management

-The sattvic diet is naturally high in fibre and low in calorie-dense foods, which may support healthy weight loss.
+The sattvic diet is naturally high in fibre and low in calorie-dense foods, which may support weight management when combined with appropriate calorie control and physical activity.
 Research shows that people who follow vegetarian diets often have:

 • Lower body weight